nyakaz73/datastructure_collection/README.md

 ```

 ### Pull Requests
 I Welcome and i encourage all Pull Requests.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## Created and Maintained by
 * Author: [Tafadzwa Lameck Nyamukapa](https://github.com/nyakaz73) :